atinr/gitdemo/README.md

 Prateek Goel
 Atin Ruia

-Brando is Cool and EliZa too :).
+Brando is Cool and Elisa too :).